ghoshpukurcollegeapp/privacypolicy/README.md

 We will also retain Usage Data for internal analysis purposes.
 Usage Data is generally retained for a shorter period, except when this data is used to strengthen the security or to improve the functionality of our Service, or we are legally obligated to retain this data for longer time periods.

 ## How do we protect your information?
-We keep your data encrypted
-We never ask for credit card numbers.
+We never ask for credit card numbers. <br>
-We do not use Malware Scanning.
+We do not use Malware Scanning. <br>
-We do not use an SSL certificate.
+We do not use an SSL certificate. <br>

 ## Children’s Privacy
 Our Services are not intended for use by children under the age of 18 (“Child” or “Children”).